Affine Body Driving Revolute Joint

 We assume 2 affine body indices \(i\) and \(j\), each with their own state vector \(\mathbf{q}_i\) and \(\mathbf{q}_j\) as defined in the Affine Body constitution.

-When is_constrained = 0, the energy is zero and the driving effect is disabled.
+When driving/is_constrained = 0, the energy is zero and the driving effect is disabled.

 Requirement